RFK Jr. and Dr. Oz to announce moves to ban gender-affirming care for young people

 The Trump administration is expected to announce several moves Thursday that will have the effect of essentially banning gender-affirming care for transgender young people, even in states where it is still legal.

-Health Secretary Robert F. Kennedy Jr. will be announcing the measures in a press conference at 11 a.m. at the headquarters of the Department of Health and Human Services.
-Dr. Mehmet Oz, who leads the Centers for Medicare and Medicaid, Dr. Marty Makary, who leads the Food and Drug Administration, and Dr. Jay Bhattacharya, who leads the National Institutes of Health, will all be at the press conference.
+Health Secretary Robert F. Kennedy Jr. will be announcing the measures in a press conference scheduled for 11 a.m. at the headquarters of the Department of Health and Human Services.
+Dr. Mehmet Oz, who leads the Centers for Medicare and Medicaid Services, Dr. Marty Makary, who leads the Food and Drug Administration, and Dr. Jay Bhattacharya, who leads the National Institutes of Health, will all be at the press conference.

 In October, NPR exclusively reported on two new proposed rules for hospitals that Oz is expected to announce Thursday.
 The first would prohibit doctors and hospitals from receiving federal Medicaid reimbursement for medical care provided to transgender patients younger than age 18.
 The second would block all Medicaid and Medicare funding for any services at hospitals that provide pediatric gender-affirming care.
 Medicaid provides health care coverage to low-income children and adults in the U.S. Medicare is the health program for Americans over 65 and disabled people.
 Virtually every hospital in the country takes Medicare and relies on it, so the rule would have a wide-ranging effect.